Generalized Window Method

-Often we need a filter with a frequency response that is not analytically known.
+Reiterating and expanding on points made in §4.6.3, often we need a filter with a frequency response that is not analytically known.
 An example is a graphic equalizer in which a user may manipulate sliders in a graphical user interface to control the gain in each of several frequency bands.
-From the foregoing, the following procedure, based in spirit on the window method (§E.4), can yield good results:
+From the foregoing, the following procedure, based in spirit on the window method (§4.5), can yield good results:

 - Multiply by the window.

 - Take an FFT (now with zero padding introduced by the window).